LumaDevelopment/LumaDevelopment/README.md

-# Hey!
+# Hey, I'm Joshua! 👋
-My name is Joshua and I'm studying Computer Science at the Florida Institute of Technology (B.S.
-2022-2025).
+I graduated with a bachelor's in Computer Science from the Florida Institute of Technology.
 My fields of interest are software architecture & design, networking, and distributed & parallel computing.

 ## My Work